gedouu/vite-plugin-generate-html/README.md

   cssEntryFile: string;

   /**
-   * Attributes provided to the generated bundle script tag.
+   * Attributes provided to the generated bundle script element.
 Passed as an array of strings.
    * @default ['type="module"']
    */
   attrs?: string[];

+  /**
+   * Attributes provided to the generated bundle link element.
+Passed as an array of strings.
+   * @default ['media="all"']
+   */
+  linkAttrs?: string[];
 }
 ```